PROFESSOR R. J. ROBINSON

 full article: Pearl of the Desert

 This article is romantic and perhaps a bit orientalist but still interesting.
 At the time this was written the Arabs were chafing under Ottoman rule, and would eventually revolt in 1916.
-The movement was led by Sharif Hussein of Mecca, but Damascus was the key node, until the Turks hung scores of the plotters.
+The movement was led by Sharif Hussein of Mecca, but Damascus was a key node, until the Turks hung scores of the plotters.
 After the war the Syrian National Congress convened in Damascus and on March 8, 1920 proclaimed the Arab Kingdom of Greater Syria, with Faisal, Hussein’s son, as King.

 “Greater Syria” meant Ottoman Syria, including Palestine, parts of northern Mesopotamia (later Iraq), parts of modern Turkey, and Lebanon.
 The Allies awarded France a Mandate for Syria and Lebanon at the San Remo conference in April.
 Faisal surrendered to the French but his war minister, General Yusuf al-‘Azma, resisted, and was defeated at Maysalun in July, followed by the capture of Damascus the next day.
 This, the British occupation of the rest of historic Syria, and the later annexation by Turkey of Iskandarun province, with support from France and a fraudulent referendum, sealed Syria’s division, the original Nakba.